ayobami/MachineLearning.Net/README.md

 MachineLearning.Net
 ===================
+In this project I would implement some Machine Learning algorithms I learnt after taking an online course in Machine Learning at Cousera.org (https://class.coursera.org/ml-006/lecture) using C#

-Implementation of some Machine Learning Algorithms in .Net
+Machine Learning Algorithm(s) Implemented
+...
+Linear Regression Univariate

+Implementation of the other algorithms would come later.